About kidney stones

 Ureteroscopic stone removal

-Ureteroscopy is usually done under general anaesthesia.
-This means you will be asleep during the procedure.
-If you have had a stent, you will be given a date to have it removed before you are discharged.
+Ureteroscopy is usually carried out under general anaesthesia.
+This means you’ll be asleep during the procedure.
+If you’ve had a stent, your doctor or nurse will let you know a date to have it removed before you’re discharged.
 Stents are usually removed under local anaesthesia.

 Percutaneous nephrolithotomy (PCNL)

-- have a family history of kidney stones
+Causes of kidney stones

 - are taking too many vitamin C or calcium/vitamin D supplements, or antacids